apereo/cas/docs/cas-server-documentation/planning/Security-Guide.md

 The CAS project uses Spring Webflow to manage and orchestrate the authentication process.
 The conversational state of the webflow used by CAS is managed by the client which is then passed and tracked throughout various states of the authentication process.
 This state must be secured and encrypted to prevent session hijacking.
-While CAS provides default encryptions settings out of the box, it is **STRONGLY** recommended that [all CAS deployments](../installation/Webflow-Customization.html) be evaluated prior to production rollouts and regenerate this configuration to prevent attacks.
+While CAS provides default encryption settings out of the box, it is **STRONGLY** recommended that [all CAS deployments](../installation/Webflow-Customization.html) be evaluated prior to production rollouts and regenerate this configuration to prevent attacks.

-## User-Driven Security Features

-The following features may be employed to afford some user control of the SSO experience.

 ### Long Term Authentication

-The long term authentication feature, commonly referred to as "Remember Me", is selected (usually via checkbox) on the CAS login form to avoid reauthentication for an extended period of time.
+The long term authentication feature, commonly referred to as "Remember Me", is selected (usually via checkbox) on the CAS login form to avoid re-authentication for an extended period of time.
 Long term authentication allows users to elect additional convenience at the expense of reduced security.
 The extent of reduced security is a function of the characteristics of the device used to establish a CAS SSO session.
 A long-term SSO session established from a device owned or operated by a single user is marginally less secure than a standard CAS SSO session.
 The only real concern would be the increased lifetime and resulting increased exposure of the CAS ticket-granting ticket.
 Establishing a long-term CAS SSO session from a shared device, on the other hand, may dramatically reduce security.
 The likelihood of artifacts from previous SSO sessions affecting subsequent SSO sessions established by other users, even in the face of single sign-out, may increase the likelihood of impersonation.
-While there are no feasible mitigations for improving security of long-term SSO sessions on a shared device, educating users on the inherent risks may improve overall security.
+While there is no feasible mitigation for improving security of long-term SSO sessions on a shared device, educating users on the inherent risks may improve overall security.

-It is important to note that forced authentication supercedes long term authentication, thus if a service were configured for forced authentication, authentication would be required for service access even in the context of a long-term session.
+It is important to note that forced authentication supersedes long term authentication, thus if a service were configured for forced authentication, authentication would be required for service access even in the context of a long-term session.